A Simple Proof of the Bichteler-Dellacherie Theorem: Every good integrator is a Semimartingale

 \begin{proof}[Proof of Theorem BD] We note that $S$ can be written as the sum two adapted processes, one of finite variation and one locally bounded: indeed, since $S$ is c\`adl\`ag, $\Delta S_t:=S_t-S_{t-}$ and $J_t:=\sum_{0< s \leq t} \Delta S_t \I_{\{|\Delta S_t |\geq 1\}}$ are well defined (the sum defining $J_t(\omega)$ is finite for each $t,\omega$).
 Since $J$ has finite variation and is adapted, and $S-J$ has bounded jumps, $S=J+(S-J)$ is a decomposition as required.
 Notice that $J$ is a c\`adl\`ag good integrator (since it has finite variation), and so such is $S-J$.
-Thus, we may assume without loss of generality that there exists a localizing sequence $(\rho_n)_n$ such that each $S^{\rho_n}, n\geq 1$ is bounded.
-By Theorem \ref{MainNewResult} it follows that $S^{\rho_n}$ is locally the difference of two c\`adl\`ag submartingales.
-By Lemma \ref{LocClassD} and the Doob-Meyer decomposition theorem $S^{\rho_n}$ is locally a semimartingale, and thus applying twice Lemma \ref{LocalProperty} we obtain that $S$ is a semimartingale. \end{proof}
+Thus by localizing and using Lemma \ref{LocalProperty} we may assume without loss of generality that $S$ is bounded.
+By Theorem \ref{MainNewResult} it follows that $S$ is locally the difference of two c\`adl\`ag submartingales.
+By Lemma \ref{LocClassD} and the Doob-Meyer decomposition theorem $S$ is locally a local semimartingale, and thus applying twice Lemma \ref{LocalProperty} we obtain that $S$ is a semimartingale. \end{proof}